Charleston County School District: Board of trustees

 The Charleston County School Board is composed of nine local members, each elected for a four-year term.
 Elections are held in November of even-numbered years.
 Charleston County School District's Superintendent, Donald R. Kennedy, Sr., serves as the executive secretary for the board of trustees.

 Board of trustees members are elected countywide in non-partisan elections representing constituent districts as follows: two members from Districts 1 and 2, three members from Districts 3, 9, 10 and 23; and one member from District 20.
 In November 2020, five seats were filled for two-year terms to join the remaining four seats.

 The board transited term to single-member districts in November 2022.
 Beginning in November 2022, all nine seats will be elected from non-partisan single-member districts with a combination of four-year and two-year terms.
 By November 2024, all seats will serve four-year terms.

-The board meetings are held at 75 Calhoun Street, Charleston.
+The board meetings are held at 75 Calhoun Street in Charleston.